 Judging is mandatory!
 The success of the Emmy® Award process relies on the willingness of entrants to participate on peer judging panels.
 As a condition of entering your work, you have agreed to serve as a peer judge on at least one panel by the end of the year.

 There will be five or six rounds (opportunities) to judge throughout the year.
 Depending on the category, the time commitment is typically, 30 minutes to 2 hours.
 Everything is online so you can work at your own pace, as long as you complete judging by the indicated deadline for the paneL.

-LOGIN TO YOUR DASHBOARD TO SEE AVAILABLE PANELS
+LOGIN TO YOUR DASHBOARD

 JUDGING PROCEDURE: Entries made to this Chapter will be judged by panels assembled by other NATAS Chapters.
 These panels should be comprised of no fewer than 6 qualified judges who shall be certified as peers.
 No more than 3 judges on a panel may be employed by the same station or company.
 Judges may not have a conflict of interest, which is described as having a direct involvement in the production of an entry, or having a personal relationship with a member of the production staff of an entry.
 Group ownership, by itself, does not necessarily create a conflict of interest.

 NON-COMPETITIVE JUDGING: Entries are judged against a standard of excellence on their own merit and do not compete against each other.
 Program submissions are scored using a 1-10 scale each for Content, Creativity and Execution.
 Talent and Crafts are evaluated using a 1-10 scale each for Creativity and Execution.
 There may be one award, more than one award or no award given in each category.
 Any exceptions will be noted in the category description.